dgc-network/Learning-Digitalcoin-from-the-Command-Line/10_1_Understanding_the_Foundation_of_P2SH.md

 > :warning: **WARNING:** Though signatures are not a requirement, a P2SH script actually isn't very secure if it doesn't require at least one signature in its inputs.
 The reasons for this are described in [§13.1: Writing Puzzle Scripts](13_1_Writing_Puzzle_Scripts.md).

-When a UTXO is redeemed, it runs in two rounds of verification:
+When the UTXO is redeemed, it runs in two rounds of verification:

 1. First, the `redeemScript` in the `scriptSig` is hashed and compared to the hashed script in the `scriptPubKey`.
 2. If they match, then a second round of verification begins.